paolodina/ormar/docs/api/index.md

 Have a vast number of methods to query, filter, create, update and delete database rows.

 *  Actual construction of the queries is delegated to `Query` class
-    * which in tern uses `SqlJoin` to construct joins
+    * which in turn uses `SqlJoin` to construct joins
     * `Clause` to convert `filter` and `exclude` conditions into sql
     * `FilterQuery` to apply filter clauses on query
     * `OrderQuery` to apply order by clauses on query
     * `LimitQuery` to apply limit clause on query
     * `OffsetQuery` to apply offset clause on query
-* For prefetch_related the same is done by `PrefetchQuery`
+* For `prefetch_related` the same is done by `PrefetchQuery`
 * Common helpers functions are extracted into `utils`

 ### Relations

-Handles registering relations, adding/removing to relations as well as returning the actual related models instead of relation fields declared on Models.
+Handles registering relations, adding to /removing from relations as well as returning the actual related models instead of relation fields declared on Models.

 * Each `ormar.Model` has its own `RelationManager` registered under `_orm` property.
     * `RelationManager` handles `Relations` between two different models
-        * In case of reverse relations or m2m relations the `RelationProxy` is used which is basically a list with some special methods that keeps a reference to a list of related models
+        * In case of reverse relations or m2m relations the `RelationProxy` is used, which is basically a list with some special methods that keeps a reference to a list of related models
         * Also, for reverse relations and m2m relations `QuerySetProxy` is exposed, that is used to query the already pre-filtered related models and handles Through models